Yeonsangun of Joseon

-Yeonsangun or Prince Yeonsan (23 November 1476 – 20 November 1506), personal name Yi Yung, was the 10th monarch of the Joseon dynasty of Korea.
-Often considered the worst tyrant in Joseon's history and perhaps all Korean history, he is notorious for launching two bloody purges, seizing hundreds of women from all over the peninsula to serve as palace entertainers, and appropriating Sungkyunkwan as a personal pleasure ground.
-Yeonsangun's despotic rule provided a stark contrast to the liberal era of his father, and as a much-despised overthrown monarch, he did not receive a temple name.
+Yeonsangun or Prince Yeonsan (2 December 1476 – 30 November 1506), (Note: In the Korean calendar (lunisolar), he was born on the 7th day of the 11th lunar month and died on the 6th day of the 11th lunar month.) personal name Yi Yung, was the 10th monarch of Joseon.
+He was the eldest surviving son of King Seongjong and the Deposed Queen Yun, whose execution has been cited as the primary catalyst for his descent into madness.
+Often considered the worst tyrant in Joseon's history and perhaps all Korean history, Yeonsangun is notorious for launching two bloody purges, seizing hundreds of women from all over the peninsula to serve as palace entertainers, and appropriating Sungkyunkwan as a personal pleasure ground.
+His despotic rule provided a stark contrast to the liberal era of his father, and as a much-despised overthrown king, he did not receive a temple name.

 Biography

 Execution of his mother

 Lady Yun, later known as the Deposed Queen Yun, served Yeonsangun's father, King Seongjong, as a concubine until the death of Queen Gonghye, Seongjong's first wife.
 With no heir, the king was urged by counselors to take a second wife to secure the royal succession.
 Lady Yun was chosen for her beauty and was formally married in 1476.
 Several months later, she gave birth to Yi Yung.

 The new queen proved to be temperamental and highly jealous of the other concubines, even going as far as poisoning one of them in 1477.
-One night in 1479, she physically struck her husband and left scratch marks.
+One night in 1479, she physically struck her husband (the king) and left scratch marks.
 Despite his efforts to conceal the injury, Seongjong's mother, Royal Queen Dowager Insu, discovered the truth and ordered Lady Yun into exile.
 After several attempts to restore the deposed queen to her former position, government officials petitioned that she be executed.
 Queen Yun died in 1482, after being ordered to commit suicide by drinking poison.